timothyprojectGiG/JB_Math_Textbook/src/intro.md

 # An Introduction to Python Jupyter Notebooks for College Math Teachers

+Welcome to the online version of the 1st Edition of this Jupyter Book!

-This site is under construction and shows how the open source book content is being developed and structured as a Jupyter Book.
+This is an open source project, and as such, we envision will undergo continual improvements.

+We are making this book available in its current form in hope that it may prove to be beneficial to math teachers and students interested to use Jupyter Notebooks.

 For more info on Jupyter Books please check out [the Jupyter Book documentation](https://jupyterbook.org).